Rose De Dan, Reiki Practitioner

 Do you perceive Worcester to be fertile ground for Reiki?

 I think there is a renaissance or a building here in New England of openness to alternative therapy, alternative ways of looking at things.
 Worcester is not as progressive as some areas of New England, but it’s more progressive than other areas of the country.
 Change comes slowly to Worcester.
 But I don’t think that’s necessarily a bad thing.
 I think Worcester has held up a lot of more traditional values.
 I have a positive attitude about Worcester.

 © Worcester Magazine

 Note from Rose: Since 1999 I now call Seattle home.
-Over 9 years ago I began Reiki training and I’ve learned much during that time—as life and the energy teaches me I grow and learn and, like fine wine, hopefully deepen in complexity and ability.
+I began my Reiki training in 1995 and I’ve learned much during that time—as life and the energy teaches me I grow and learn and, like fine wine, hopefully deepen in complexity and ability.
 But I have not lost my enthusiasm for what the energy can do to help in everyone’s lives—whether you experience a session or take training yourself—it is possible to change your life for the better through energy healing.

 You are welcome to share this article with others by email, on your blog or to your mailing list so long as you leave it intact and do not alter it in any way.
 All links must remain in the article.
 And, you must include the copyright notice and the bio.